santisq/PSNetScanners/README.md

 </div>

 PSNetScanners is a PowerShell Module that includes two cmdlets using async techniques for ICMP and TCP scanning.
-Essentially, like built-in `Test-Connection` or `Test-NetConnection` with a few less options but much faster.
+Essentially, like built-in cmdlets `Test-Connection` or `Test-NetConnection` with a few less options but much faster.

 ## Documentation